kytos/documentation/tutorials/napps/create_ping_pong_napps.rst

 ===========
 In order to define the ping frequency, add a constant ``PING_INTERVAL`` on the settings file.
 Start with a 5 seconds interval for now.
-Later on you can change it and see the differences.
+Later on you can change it and see the difference.

 .. code-block:: python